 Lisa Sands, Publisher

 Lisa Sands became the publisher of Edible Cleveland in Spring 2019.
 Lisa was purchasing local advertising for a well known national grocery store chain when she discovered Edible Cleveland through founder Noelle Celeste.
 She’s managed Edible Cleveland’s social media for many years and has contributed stories and blogs.
 Lisa spent most of her career working in public relations, media, and marketing roles and has most recently served clients as an independent strategic communications consultant.
 She lives with her husband Troy and two rescue dogs in Brecksville, amidst the Cuyahoga Valley National Park, where she appreciates the beauty of nature every day.
 Lisa likes to say her hobbies are talking about food, making food, and eating food, and therefore finds time to add a dash of yoga and fitness to balance it all out.
-Lisa’s personal motto is more fun, less fear, and has set her sites to have a meal on every continent.
+Lisa’s personal motto is more fun, less fear, and has the goal of enjoying an amazing meal on every continent.
 She’s never met a dog she didn’t like.

 Noelle is a Yale graduate who returned home to Northeast Ohio as a community organizer, development consultant and social entrepreneur.
 Her diverse breadth of work includes stints as one of City Year’s first Local Directors; Corporate Relations Director at ideastream; Director of Marketing & Community Relations at MOCA; regional marketing manager for the Film Festival; campaign manager for two countywide campaigns; and principal of her own consulting business.
 Noelle has also helped launch several recent community start-ups, including Bulldogs on the Cuyahoga and Cleveland Colectivo and The Civic Commons.
 These days, when she’s not busy working on the magazine, Noelle enjoys discovering new local delicacies and supporting local artists and entrepreneurs.
 She lives in Cleveland Heights with her two kids and very loving husband.